 dotnet run

 The screenshot looks much better!
-You'll first notice that the ads are gone, as is the scrollbar.
+You'll first notice that the ads are gone.
 The screenshot is also retina quality, resulting in superior image quality compared to the earlier screenshots.
 The banner at the page's bottom is also gone, thanks to the custom selector used in the code.
 Overall, this screenshot looks much better than the previous ones.

 Using Urlbox with Webhooks